MaxHalford/cochleas-L3SID/README.md

 The R script and the Python script do pretty much the same, however the R one is commented in French whereas the Python one is in English

 The full report is available in French as a PDF in the folder.

+Sadly you will not be able to exactly reproduce the previous graphs and the ones in the report because they were done with restricted data.
+The files in the ``data`` folder are fake but they still work fine.